Global and European temperature

-Surface air temperature gives one of the clearest signals of global and regional climate change, and it has been measured for many decades or even centuries at some locations.
-For this reason it has been chosen as the indicator to monitor the “ultimate target of the United Nations Framework Convention on Climate Change.
+Surface air temperature gives one of the clearest signals of global and regional climate change.
+It has been measured for many decades, centuries even at some locations.
+For this reason it has been chosen as the indicator to monitor the "ultimate target" of the United Nations Framework Convention on Climate Change.

 The World Meteorological Organisation defines a climate normal period as 30 years.
 This definition reflects the substantial climate variability on shorter time scales due to natural factors (e.g. changes in system components like the El Niño Southern Oscillation, volcanic eruptions and the solar cycle).
-When interpreting the time series of global mean temperature change, it is important to note that the observed record shows the combination of the long-term climate change signal and substantial year to year variability.
+When interpreting the global mean temperature change time series, it is important to note that the observed record shows the combination of the long-term climate change signal and substantial year-to-year variability.
 An apparent trend in the temperature record over a few consecutive years is therefore not necessarily indicative of the long term temperature trend, which requires observations over several decades.

 Understanding the spatial and seasonal distribution of climate change is important for assessing the potential impacts of climate change and associated adaptation needs.
 For example, temperature in Europe exhibits large differences from west (maritime) to east (continental), and from south (Mediterranean) to north (Arctic).

 - No rationale references available